kchien3/yelp-reviews-project/README.md

 *'They are fantastic and friendly and helpful'*

 ## Future Directions
+* Create a word-level text generator.
+* Pair a text generator with a text classifier in a generative adversarial network (GAN.)

 ## References
 * Murphy, Rosie.
 “Local Consumer Review Survey: Online Reviews Statistics & Trends.”
 BrightLocal, 28 Jan.
 2020, www.brightlocal.com/research/local-consumer-review-survey.